 I remember going on a school trip and finding out that my bullies had gone through my luggage and stolen fifty dollars, a dress, and jewelry from me while I was out of the room.
 Because there were so many bullies, it was difficult for me to confront the thief.
 Though I had a pretty good idea who stole my belongings, I couldn’t prove she took them!

-Understand that bullies will claim ownership to your space and your property, which only means that they believe they own YOU!
+Understand that bullies will claim ownership of your space and your property, which only means that they believe they own YOU!

 4. Bullies will violate your personal space.
 Bullies are notorious for getting too close.